ikari-pl/downsouper/README.md

 This tool also got me banned for debugging :( So be careful.

+**The output format of this script is supported by loforo.com without modifications; you will just have to share (host?) the files with them somehow**

 ### Whatizit

 This is a python tool to back up your soup.io account, by creating a comprehensive JSON archive of well-formed, parsed, trash-free list of your posts and their metadata.